Margate, Queensland: Education

-Humpybong State School is a government primary (Prep-6) school for boys and girls at Ernest Street (27.2462°S 153.1087°E).
+Humpybong State School is a government primary (Prep–6) school for boys and girls at Ernest Street (27.2462°S 153.1087°E).
 In 2017, the school had an enrolment of 749 students with 59 teachers (53 full-time equivalent) and 48 non-teaching staff (29 full-time equivalent).
 It includes a special education program.

 There are no secondary schools in Margate.
-The nearest secondary schools are Redcliffe State High School to the north in neighbouring Redcliffe and Clontarf Beach State High School to the west in neighbouring Clontarf.
+The nearest government secondary schools are Redcliffe State High School to the north in neighbouring Redcliffe and Clontarf Beach State High School to the west in neighbouring Clontarf.

 Amentities

 Margate Beach, a 2 km redeveloped stretch spanning the length of the suburb, features a timber boardwalk, viewing shelters and seating, and barbecue facilities, with views to Moreton Island over sandy beaches and Moreton Bay.
 The redeveloped boardwalk was completed in 2002 in a bid to beautify the area.
 The boardwalk covers the original cement steps to Margate Beach which are still visible and in use further down the waterfront at Suttons Beach, Redcliffe.

 The Margate CBD underwent a $6M major redevelopment aimed at modernising the shopping precinct, making the area more attractive and comfortable, and a distinctive centre with a strong identity.
 It was completed in November 2007.
-Margate's urban centre, known as Margate Village is home to a string of retail and commercial businesses including a local shopping centre which is anchored by a Woolworths & Terry White Chemists.
+Margate's urban centre, known as Margate Village is home to a string of retail and commercial businesses including a local shopping centre.

 Margate Village provides the higher order retail and commercial role of a centre serving mainly Redcliffe City residents, in comparison to other urban villages in Redcliffe City.
 Currently, Margate has a building height restriction of six storeys in zoned areas along Duffield Road towards Margate Beach.

 The Redcliffe heritage designer-builder Alex Smith constructed a number of buildings in Margate.
 The last remaining officially recognized construction in Margate by Alex Smith was the Waltzing Matilda Motel.
 The Waltzing Matilda Motel was recently demolished and a 4-storey luxury apartment building was constructed on the plot of land replacing it.
 A number of Contemporary-style buildings have also been constructed in Margate, giving it a completely different look compared to what it looked like a few years ago.
-In 2019-2021, many older buildings were getting demolished to create more modern buildings and houses along Oxley Avenue and nearby streets.
+In 2019–2021, many older buildings were getting demolished to create more modern buildings and houses along Oxley Avenue and nearby streets.

 Barry Bolton Park is at 160 Victoria Avenue.
 It is named after Barry Bolton, a former mayor of the City of Redcliffe.